-When your computer is directly connected to the AC adapter, it uses AC power, even if a battery is installed.
+When your computer is directly connected to the AC adapter, it uses AC power, even if the battery pack is installed.

-When should I recharge the battery?
+When should I recharge the battery pack?

-- □ When the battery level falls below 10 percent. - □ When both the battery and power indicators blink. - □ When you have not used the battery for a long time.
+- When the battery level falls below 10 percent. - When both the battery and power indicators blink. - When you have not used the battery pack for a long period of time.

-When should I replace the battery?
+When should I replace the battery pack?

-If the battery power is still low after charging it, the battery may be reaching the end of its life and should be replaced.
+If the battery power is still low after charging it, the battery pack may be reaching the end of its life and should be replaced.

-Should I be concerned that the installed battery is warm?
+Should I be concerned that the installed battery pack is warm?

-No, it is normal for the battery to be warm when it is powering your computer.
+No, it is normal for the battery pack to be warm when it is powering your computer.